 Medicare approves home health care if you meet specific requirements:

-- You must be homebound, which means that you cannot leave your home without assistance.
+- You must be homebound, meaning you cannot leave your home without assistance.

-- Your doctor certifies that you are in need of home health care
+- Your doctor certifies that you need home health care

 - Have a care plan from your doctor